robertlandreaux/weather-forecast/README.md

 ## Time zone lookups

 app/sidekiq/forecasts/fetch_forecasts_job.rb is a scheduled job that fetches forecast data for all existing locations at 6 AM _of the location time zone_.
-If you want to run this job successfully, then it is necessary for the application to fetch the time zone of a location.
-You will need to sign up for a free account at https://www.geonames.org/login.
-You will need to set the GEONAMES_USERNAME to your username.
+This application uses the [Timezone gem](https://github.com/panthomakos/timezone) to fetch the time zone for a particular location.
+You will need to sign up for a free account at https://www.geonames.org/login and then set the GEONAMES_USERNAME to your username.

 ## Background Processing